 First off, here are some of the best shots and video clips from the three days

-There are probably few places in Hokkaido, or even the whole country, where you can ski as long a distance as Rusutsu.
+There are few places in Hokkaido, or even in all of Japan, where you can ski for such a long distance as at Rusutsu.

 As you can see from the slope map below, Rusutsu Resort is made up of three mountains.

 From right to left, West Mt., East Mt., and Mt.
-Isola have a total of 37 runs laid out on their slopes, many of which are long runs with plenty of running distance.
-The total run distance of the runs is about 42km, so it's not something you can ski in a single day.
+Isola have 37 courses laid out on their slopes, many of which are long courses that allow you to rack up a lot of descent.
+The total skiable distance of the courses is about 42km, which is too long to ski in one day.

 Each of the three mountains has its own unique characteristics.
 Let's start by getting an overview.

-West Mt. is located in the far right of the map, with Mt.
-Yotei in the background.
-It's easily accessible in front of the hotel and is a compact mountain.
-The lower part has a gentle slope, making it popular with families and beginners, but there are also areas where you can enjoy steep single runs and tree runs.
-It is also open at night, so you can enjoy powder snow at night.
+West Mt. is located in the back right of the map, with Mount Yotei in the background.
+It's easily accessible from the hotel and is a compact mountain.
+The lower part has a gentle slope, making it popular with families and beginners, but there are also areas where you can enjoy steep slopes and tree runs.
+Night skiing is also available, so you can enjoy powder snow at night.

 East Mt., which leads to Mt.
 Isola (see the far left of the map), is accessible by gondola and offers long skiing distances.
 Starting from the gondola summit station, there are courses along the ridge with great views, courses with medium slopes and easy skiing, as well as the steepest slope in Rusutsu, at 40 degrees